nbicocchi/learn-microservices/modules/resiliency/slides/4 - Distributed caching (Redis).md

       retries: 60
 ```

-Afterward, we can install a Redis client, connect like this:
+We can then install a Redis client, connect:

 ```bash
 redis-cli -h redis -p 6379